-We recruited undergraduate students from Chemnitz University of Technology, and therefore, conducted the study with a very homogeneous set of participants.
+We recruited undergraduate students from Chemnitz University of Technology and therefore conducted the study with a very homogeneous set of participants.
 Thus, demographic assessments did not show any correlations or other interesting variables regarding age, gender, or occupation.
+Since part of our analysis was already reported before [6], we focus on the findings that are relevant to our hypotheses.
 A plot of the participants' performance with respect to the independent variables is shown in Figure 2.

-To test our hypotheses, we used a $3 \times 4 \times 2$ repeated measures ANOVA (analysis of variance) with participants' performance as dependent variable.
+To test our hypotheses we used a $3 \times 4 \times 2$ repeated measures ANOVA (analysis of variance) with participants' performance as dependent variable.
 Alpha levels for all calculations were set to p < 0.05.
-Due to the violation of the sphericity assumption, Greenhouse-Geisser-corrected dfs are reported, when necessary.
-We found a significant main effect for the type of visualization $(F(2,136)=53.77,\ p<0.001,\ \eta{\rm part}^2=0.442)$.
+Due to the violation of the sphericity assumption, Greenhouse-Geisser-corrected dfs are reported, if necessary.
+We found a significant main effect for the type of visualization (F(2, 136) = 53.77, p < 0.001, $\eta{\text{part}}^2 = 0.442$).
 More specifically, performance was significantly lower when using treemap compared to nodelink and icicle plot, whereas the latter two did not differ significantly.
-Participants performed well above chance level with both nodelink $(M=0.55,t(68)=8.73,\ p<0.001)$ and icicle-plot visualizations $(M=0.54,t(68)=9.03,\ p<0.001)$.
-However, participants did not perform above chance when presented the treemap ($M=0.33,\,t(68)=-0.332,\,\mathrm{n.s.}$).
+Participants performed well above chance level with both nodelink (M = 0.55, t(68) = 8.73, p < 0.001) and icicle-plot visualizations (M = 0.54, t(68) = 9.03, p < 0.001).
+However, participants did not perform above chance when presented the treemap (M = 0.33, t(68) = -0.332, n.s.).
 These first results validate hypothesis H4.
-Furthermore, we found that participants were able to perform above chance level only in task T2 when using a treemap, i. e., counting nodes at low complexity ($M=0.48,\,t(68)=2.40,\,p<0.05$).
+Furthermore, we found that participants were able to perform above chance level only in task T2 when using a treemap, i. e., counting nodes at low complexity (M = 0.48, t(68) = 2.40, p < 0.05).
 This discovery directly opposes hypothesis H1 and lets the treemap stand out as the worst choice for all tasks.
-Even at its best performing task T2, nodelink and icicle plot performed significantly better ($F(1,74)=50.02,\,p<0.001,\,\eta{\mathrm{part}}^2=0.403$).
+Even at its best performing task T2, nodelink and icicle plot performed significantly better (F(1, 74) = 50.02, p < 0.001, $\eta{part}^2 = 0.403$).